asada0/BrighterAndBigger/README.md

-# BrighterAndBigger
+# Brighter and Bigger

-This is an open source code of the **“BrighterAndBigger"** Android version 2.0.
+This is an open source code of the **“Brighter and Bigger"** Android version 2.0.

 <p align="center">
 <img src="https://asada.website/brighterandbigger/favicon.ico">
 </p>

-## What is "BrighterAndBigger"?
+## What is the "Brighter and Bigger"?

 - A reading assistance tool for people who have difficulty reading small letters.